-4.2.11 National energy and climate policy strongly supports decarbonisation of electricity generation through greater deployment of renewable and other low/zero carbon technologies, and acknowledges that this also creates a greater need for flexible generation and energy storage to balance peaks in supply and demand.
-A limited continued role of gas-fired generation is expected in policy in the near term, potentially extended with use of CCS in the longer term.
+- 4.2.13 National energy and climate policy strongly supports decarbonisation of electricity generation through greater deployment of renewable and other low/zero carbon technologies, and acknowledges that this also creates a greater need for flexible generation and energy storage to balance peaks in supply and demand.
+A limited continued role of gas-fired generation is expected in policy in the near term, potentially extended with use of CCS in the longer term. - Paragraph 2.4.4 of NPS EN-1 states that the planning system should consent 4.2.14 "whatever [development] players in the market responding to rules, incentives or signals from Government' consider to be necessary, provided that the development location is found to be acceptable in planning terms.
+Interpretation of existing climate change 'rules, incentives or signals from Government' must be balanced against the acknowledged policy and incentive gaps identified by the Committee on Climate Change, discussed in Section 1.3, but nevertheless the direction of travel set by policy towards decarbonisation is clear.

-- 4.2.12 Paragraph 2.4.4 of NPS EN-1 states that the planning system should consent "whatever [development] players in the market responding to rules, incentives or signals from Government" consider to be necessary, provided that the development location is found to be acceptable in planning terms.
-With regard to climate change 'rules, incentives or signals', this must be balanced against the acknowledged policy and incentive gaps identified by the Committee on Climate Change, discussed in Section 1.3, but nevertheless the direction of travel is clear. - 4.2.13 The proposed development would have lower GHG emissions than alternative gasfired flexible generation, with net emissions that are a reduction (beneficial impact) overall.
+4.2.15 The proposed development would have lower GHG emissions than alternative gasfired flexible generation, with net emissions that are a reduction (beneficial impact) in that comparison.